Quinton Flowers: Tampa Bay Vipers

 Flowers was selected in the fifth round of phase one of the 2020 XFL draft by the Tampa Bay Vipers; although he was drafted as a running back, head coach Marc Trestman affirmed his intention to also play Flowers at quarterback.

 Flowers left the team for personal reasons on February 26, 2020.
-He returned to the team on March 3, 2020, and requested to be traded.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He returned to the team on March 3, and requested to be traded.
+Flowers had his contract terminated when the league suspended operations on April 10.
 He finished the season with 106 passing yards, 78 rushing yards, a passing touchdown, and a rushing touchdown.

 Flowers was selected by the Jousters of The Spring League during its player selection draft on October 12, 2020, but did not play with the league.

 FCF Beasts

-2021 season

 Flowers signed to play for the new Fan Controlled Football league for the 2021 season on January 12, 2021.

 Flowers appeared in his debut for the Beasts in Week 1 of the 2021 season, throwing for a touchdown on his first play and scrambling for two further touchdowns as the Beasts beat the Zappers, 48–44.
 In Week 2, Flowers was franchise-tagged by the Beasts and played against the Wild Aces, though a majority of snaps were given to T.J.
 Edwards.
 Flowers once again threw for a touchdown on the first play of the game and rushed for two more touchdowns as the Beasts went on to win the game, 30–28.

 In Week 3, Flowers led the Beasts to their third straight win against the Glacier Boyz, throwing a touchdown to recently franchise-tagged Troy Evans on the opening drive and rushing for a touchdown on the following drive.
 The Beasts, then trailing late in the second half with thirty seconds on the clock, were able to tie the game with a passing touchdown from Flowers to Christian Saulsberry, winning soon after with a successful onside conversion.
 In Week 4, the Beasts failed to finish the season undefeated.
 Flowers threw for one touchdown in the loss.
 Flowers led the league with 271 rushing yards and 6 rushing touchdowns.

 In the first round of the playoffs, the Beasts faced the Glacier Boyz.
 Flowers finished the game with 26 rushing yards and 44 passing yards.
 The Beasts would go on to lose, 38–20.